janvishah21/score-dashboard/README.md

 # Score Dashboard

-This is an application where user can add scores of students and see leaderboard based upon their performances.
+This is an application where user can **add, edit, delete** scores of students and see leaderboard based upon their performances.
 It consists of both, frontend application and backend server.
 Frontend is **React Application** while backend is **Django Rest API** (Django and Django Rest Framework).
 Both, client application and backend server have been deployed on following addresses :

 * [React Application](https://scoredashboard.herokuapp.com)
 * [Django API](https://score-dashboard-api.herokuapp.com/api/scores/)